element-market/element-js-sdk/README.md

 Then, create a new ElementJS client, using your [ethers](https://docs.ethers.io/v5) web3Provider or signer:

-Note that, the default `web3Provider` does not check for network timeout.
-To do that, refer to the [TimeoutWeb3Provider](https://github.com/element-market/element-js-sdk/blob/main/examples/TimeoutWeb3Provider.ts).

 ```JavaScript
 import { ElementSDK, Network } from 'element-js-sdk'
 import { ethers } from 'ethers'